 Motivated students should send their resume together with an application letter by email to: hrmanager(at)hdcentre.org.

-The Policy and Mediation Support (MESU) department tracks the progress of the HD Centre’s projects and provides advice and expertise as necessary to support the organisation’s mediation work.
-The team also conducts research to further the debate on approaches to mediation processes, and manages the development of organisational strategy and learning.
-MESU produces thematic publications and practical training materials addressing the challenges facing mediators and offering options for overcoming these challenges.
+The Mediation Support and Policy Unit (MESU) tracks the progress of HD projects and provides advice and expertise as necessary to support the organisation’s mediation work.
+The team also supports HD’s operations by conducting research to advance the debate on approaches to mediation processes.
+It supports production of publications and training materials addressing the challenges mediators face in their work, and offering options for overcoming those challenges.